Work-Based Learning at Your Business

 With the training, businesses receive key information so they can make informed decisions about providing a WBL program.
 Businesses can offer the training to multiple staff, creating an opportunity for cross-training.

-With the business’ permission, the Chamber can also highlight which businesses took the training with key providers, like school districts and community colleges, strengthening partnerships across the education to workforce pipeline
+With the business’ permission, the Chamber can also highlight which businesses took the training with key providers, like school districts and community colleges, strengthening partnerships across the education to workforce pipeline.

 Who is the Training for?

+This online training is for employers of all sizes and industries!
 People who serve the following functions will benefit from the training.
 (Note: It might make sense for one or multiple people within your business to take the training.)

 - People who determine whether to offer a WBL program, and/or the return on investment (ROI) the WBL program will yield.